-Shaun Of The Dead was released a whopping twelve years ago, this year, and in its wake there have been many, lesser pretenders to the throne – hell, the flick coined its own sub-genre, the lovingly-titled rom-zom-com (shouldn’t it be zom-rom-com…?).
+Shaun Of The Dead was released a whopping eighteen-years ago and in its wake there have been many, lesser pretenders to the throne–hell, the flick coined its own sub-genre, the lovingly-titled rom-zom-com (shouldn’t it be zom-rom-com…?).

 It’s easy to see most of these post-Shaun offerings as cynical, instantly-forgettable money-grabs.
-And, even with twelve years of practice, it’s unlikely a film will come out that captures the spirit of the original, and best, example of this sub-genre.
+And, even with eighteen-years of practice, it’s unlikely a film will come out that captures the spirit of the original, and best, example of this sub-genre.

 But there have been a few bright sparks over the years that have incorporated elements of horror, comedy and romance, along with the requisite walking dead, to create flicks that suggest there’s life in the romantic un-dead yet.